It may start with a lemonade stand.

 What better way to encourage reading and positive community activism than by sharing these books with your children?
 Each title handles change and volunteerism differently, but one thing is similar: they all share actual stories of real people who made a big impact in the world.
-Not only people who made change but kids who made change.
+Not only people who made change, but kids who made change.

-When the long summer days start to drag on and when kids begin to mope around the house wondering what to do, sit down and read one of these books with them.
+When the long summer days start to drag on and kids begin to mope around the house wondering what to do, sit down and read one of these books with them.
 Talk about what changes you'd like to see in your neighborhood or in our world, and brainstorm some ways to make that change happen.

 The possibilities are endless.

 20 teen volunteers share their stories about how and why they made change in their homes and communities.

 Real Kids, Real Stories, Real Change: Courageous Actions Around the World by Garth Sundern

 30 true stories of kids around the world who used their heads and hearts to help others make change.